agschwender/pilbox/README.md

   * 0.8: Added support for ARGB (alpha-channel)
   * 0.8.1: Increased max clients and write block sizes
   * 0.8.2: Added configuration for max clients and timeout
+  * 0.8.3: Only allow http and https protocols

 TODO
 ====